alexivaner/Applied-CV-Handling-CIFAR10-Imbalance-Datasets/README.md

 This repository is assignment from Applied Computer Vision course in National Chiao Tung University.
 Please use this repo for learning purposes only.
 It is far from perfect if you use it for research purpose.

 ## Methods

+### Full Homework Problem
+You could see the full problem here:<br>
+[Click this link](https://github.com/alexivaner/Applied-CV-Handling-CIFAR10-Imbalance-Datasets/blob/main/ACV_HW3.pdf)

 This repo implement two of many ways to handle imbalance dataset.
 The code is based on Pytorch.
-The methods are:
+The methods are:<br>

-### Full Homework Problem
-You could see the full problem here:
-[Click this link](https://github.com/alexivaner/Applied-CV-Handling-CIFAR10-Imbalance-Datasets/blob/main/ACV_HW3.pdf)

 #### Data Composition
-Data training composed as below:
+Data training composed as below:<br>
 ![Data Imbalance](https://github.com/alexivaner/Applied-CV-Handling-CIFAR10-Imbalance-Datasets/blob/main/image/Longtail.png)

 Data test composed with 1000 data for each class or label so the total of data test will be 10000 datas.

 #### FIRST METHOD – RESAMPLE THE DATA TRAINING
 A widely adopted technique for dealing with highly unbalanced datasets is called resampling.
-It consists of removing samples from the majority class (under-sampling) and / or adding more examples from the minority class (over-sampling) like what shown below:
+It consists of removing samples from the majority class (under-sampling) and / or adding more examples from the minority class (over-sampling) like what shown below:<br>
 ![Data Resample](https://github.com/alexivaner/Applied-CV-Handling-CIFAR10-Imbalance-Datasets/blob/main/image/Resampling.png)

 ### SECOND METHOD – APPLY THE LOSS REWEIGHTING